onzack/simple-website-monitor/README.md

 ## Quick Guide for simple-website-monitor

 ### Prerequisites
+On your client:
 - Install Helm on your client: https://helm.sh/docs/intro/quickstart/
 - Install kubectl on your client: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 - Clone this project to your client
 - Make sure you have a kubeconfig for the target Kubernetes cluster and save it to ```"~./kube/config```.

+Infrastructure:
+- An InfluxDB instance
+- A Grafana instance

 ### Install Telegraf with http_response
 ```